All About Social Science Research Assistants

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-Other Social Science Research Assistant Job Titles
+Types of Social Science Research Assistant Jobs

 - Graduate Research Assistant

-Job Opportunities for Social Science Research Assistants
+Job Demand for Social Science Research Assistants

 The states with the most job growth for Social Science Research Assistant are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Connecticut, New Jersey, or Tennessee.
 These states have the worst job growth for this type of profession.